 The last step is a pretty simple but a very important one.
 Print and save your confirmation page!
 You want to keep this with your other tax documents so you have a record of the estimated tax payments you made throughout the year.
 Keep the payment confirmation number in a folder on your computer or other safe place.

 That’s it!
 You’re finished with your quarterly estimated taxes and are all set until the next payment is due.
 If you need more guidance on paying self-employed taxes or want a checklist to get started, check out my free Tax Toolkit!

 It will show you how to estimate your taxes and how to get the most tax savings from all your tax deductions.
 And did I mention it’s free!
 So what are you waiting for?

 Click here to sign up for my free Tax Toolkit for the Self-Employed.

 Got questions related to estimated tax payments or deductions?
-Leave a comment!
+Jump over to the Facebook page!